kelvinfan001/game-centre/README.md

 A Game Centre that contains three games.

-**Note: This is a school project that received full marks.
-The game COLD WAR was created entirely from scratch by Kelvin Yao Fan and Kailong Huang.**
+COLD WAR was created entirely from scratch by Kelvin Yao Fan and Kailong Huang.**

 ## Getting Started